 Hazel Green is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hazel Green is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hazel Green who work in office and administrative support (17.25%), food service (10.02%), and teaching (9.61%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hazel Green is worth considering.

-Being a small town, Hazel Green does not have a public transit system used by locals to get to and from work.
+Hazel Green is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.